hotrainy/js-master/beginners-guide.md

 * 256-bit (mostly): `avx`, `avx2`, `fma`
 * 512-bit (mostly): a *wide* range of `avx512` variations

-The list notes the bit widths available at each feature level, though the operations of the more advanced features can generally be used with the smaller register
+The list notes the bit widths available at each feature level, though the operations of the more advanced features can generally be used with the smaller register sizes as well.
+For example, new operations introduced in `avx` generally have a 128-bit form as well as a 256-bit form.
+This means that even if you only do 128-bit work you can